 By Stefaan Ghijs

 Safe flying is not only the mission of Fly Aeolus but also of the producer of the Cirrus aircraft.
 From day one the producer is determined to improve the safety level of the aircraft.
-This has led to the most important safety innovation in more than half a century of aviation: the Cirrus Airframe Parachute System (CAPS ™).
+This has led to the most important safety innovation in more than half a century of aviation: the Cirrus Airframe Parachute System (CAPS ™) – also known as plane parachute.
 This was the main reason why we choose to fly with a uniform fleet of Cirrus SR22 aircraft.

 In the event of an emergency, the pilot can pull the CAPS handle that is located in the ceiling of the cockpit.
 This will unlock the aircraft parachute.